sensei-hacker/inavwiki/iNavFlight-Missions.md

 * UART2 GPS

 ### Advanced, black box and telemetry: F1 hardware
 * UART1 MSP (unarmed), Blackbox (armed).
-The baud rates may differ (e.g. 115200 MSP, 250000 BBox);
+The baud rates may differ (e.g. 115200 MSP, 250000 BBox)
 * UART2 GPS
-* Softserial MSP and LTM (MSP unarmed, LTM armed), maximum 19200 baud.
+* Softserial MSP and LTM (MSP unarmed, LTM armed), maximum 19200 baud

 ### Advanced, black box and telemetry: F3 hardware
 * UART1 MSP (unarmed), Blackbox (armed).
-The baud rates may differ (e.g. 115200 MSP, 250000 BBox);
+The baud rates may differ (e.g. 115200 MSP, 250000 BBox)
 * UART2 GPS
 * UART3 MSP and LTM (MSP unarmed, LTM armed).
-No speed limit, but 3DR / HR-12  will have better range at low rates, and there is no benefit to higher rates.
+No speed limit, but 3DR / HR-12  will have better range at low rates, and there is no benefit to higher rates

 Using a serial RX is more difficult, particularly for F1 devices.
-For F3, in the final example, putting the serial RX (Sbus, SpekSat) on UART3 and using soft serial for for MSP+LTM would be an acceptable solution.
+For F3 devices, in the final example, putting the serial RX (Sbus, SpekSat) on UART3 and using soft serial for for MSP+LTM would be an acceptable solution.

 # Mission Planning